Johan-Cuevas/UCR_Exam_Scheduler/openspec/changes/update-scraper-fetch-all-exams/proposal.md

 ## What Changes

-- Update the scraper's default behavior to fetch all exams instead of only MATH
+- Remove subject filtering entirely from the scraper
-- Remove the default subject filter, allowing the API call to return all departments
+- The scraper will always fetch all exams from all departments
-- Update configuration to remove the subject filter for scraping
+- Remove the `DEFAULT_SUBJECT_FILTER` configuration and CLI subject argument

 ## Impact